 - Use from low to medium heat (depending on the stove).
 Watch the toasting flour as it can finish fast.

-- If you want a hint of nuttiness add blond roux, a distinctive taste then add a browned thick roux.
+- If you want a hint of nuttiness, add a blond roux; a distinctive taste, then add a browned thick roux.

-Keeping in mind all of the listed information above; let’s have a look at the process of toasting itself.
-You will find the cooking to be a quite easy process that has only one difficult part getting the timing right for your recipe.
+With all of the listed information above, let’s have a look at the process of toasting flour for the roux.
+You will find that this is a fairly straightforward process that has only one difficult part.
+That is getting the timing right for your recipe.